 Michigan vs Saint Louis College Basketball Prediction, Odds, Picks, Best Bets for NCAA Tournament Second Round

-The No. 1 seed Michigan Wolverines (32-3) aim to advance to the Sweet 16 of the NCAA Tournament when they play the No. 9 seed Saint Louis Billikens (29-5) on Saturday at 12:10 p.m.
+The No. 1 seed Michigan Wolverines (32-3) try to secure a place in the Sweet 16 in an NCAA Tournament Round of 32 matchup against the No. 9 seed Saint Louis Billikens (29-5) on Saturday at KeyBank Center, starting at 12:10 p.m.
 ET.

 Before you place your bet on this game at FanDuel Sportsbook, here are the NCAA basketball odds and spreads you need to know.